 And finally, I should put out that the memory graph debugger requires that you temporarily turn off sanitizers like Address Sanitizer or Thread Sanitizer.

 So this is a lot of information.

-in your graph that need to be marked as "weak" or "unowned".
+And two very common patterns that you'll find are strong captures from blocks and closures, or potentially even references upward in your graph that need to be marked as "weak" or "unowned".

 So, that's a lot of information.

 But I just want to thank you very much for listening to our information about new and improved visual tools in Xcode 8.
 We're really excited about things like the better visual debugging with the view debugger, with FPS gauge, and memory graph debugging.
 So go out, try them out in your app today, and solve a lot of issues.